MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-237-update.md

 ### Upgrade AzDO owned tasks to Node 20

 Azure Artifacts support for Rust Crates will enter General Availability starting from 2/16/2024.
-Billing meters will be turned, following the same pricing model applicable to the rest of the supported protocols..
+Billing meters will be turned, following the same pricing model applicable to the rest of the supported protocols.

 ### TFX validates whether a task is using an EOL Node runner